- Anchorage School District

 Department of Teaching & Learning

 Teaching and Learning is a department within the Academic Services Division of the Anchorage School District.
-The primary responsibility of the department is to ensure high quality curriculum, instruction, and academic and behavioral supports that result in high quality learning.
+The primary responsibility of the department is to ensure high quality curriculum, instruction, and academic support that results in high quality learning.
 Additionally, the department provides various direct and indirect instructional support to schools, and students, intended to enhance the educational experience.

 We accomplish this through facilitation of professional learning opportunities, curriculum alignment ensuring access within a multi-tiered system of support, and engaging in cycles of continuous improvement.
 We are responsible for providing leadership, guidance and support to teachers, instructional support staff, and building administrators to ensure that high quality instruction and learning takes place every day.